neuvector/docs/docs/08.integration/09.ibmsa/docs.md

 #### Verifying the Connection

-When the connection is successfully created between IBM Security Advisor & NeuVector, you will see the green "Connected at {date, time}" icon next to "Integrate with IBM Security Advisor" in the NeuVector Console.
+When the connection is successfully created between IBM Security Advisor & NeuVector, you will see the green "Connected at \{date, time\}" icon next to "Integrate with IBM Security Advisor" in the NeuVector Console.

 ![connected](ibmsa_connected.png)